WHAT WILL YOUR LEGACY BE?

 Gifts Through Your Will or Living Trust

-One of the simplest ways to make a gift to The Nature Conservancy is through your Will or Revocable Living Trust.
-These gifts provide critical support for the future of the Conservancy and its mission - to preserve the plants, animals and natural communities that represent the diversity of life on Earth by protecting the lands and waters they need to survive.
+One of the simplest and most profound ways to support The Nature Conservancy is through your Will or Revocable Living Trust.
+These generous gifts provide critical support for the future of the Conservancy and its mission - to conserve the lands and waters on which all life depends.

 Specific Bequest: You can name The Nature Conservancy as the direct beneficiary of a stated amount of money, a particular piece of property or a stated percentage of your estate.